-In 2016 Abu Hamdan was asked to create dedicated earwitness interviews for an Amnesty International and Forensic Architecture, Goldsmiths, University of London’s investigation into the Syrian regime prison of Saydnaya.
-In Saydnaya 13,000 people have been executed since 2011.
+Abu Hamdan’s work questions the ways in which rights are being heard and the way voices can become politically audible.
+In 2016 Abu Hamdan was asked to create dedicated earwitness interviews for Amnesty International and Forensic Architecture, Goldsmiths, University of London’s investigation into the Syrian regime prison of Saydnaya.
+It is estimated that as many as 13,000 people have been executed in Saydnaya since 2011.
 Inaccessible to independent observers and monitors, the violations taking place at the prison are only recorded through the memory of those few who are released.
-The capacity of detainees to see anything in Saydnaya is highly restricted as they are mostly kept in darkness, blindfolded or made to cover their eyes.
+The capacity for detainees to see anything in Saydnaya is highly restricted as they are mostly kept in darkness, blindfolded or made to cover their eyes.
 As a result, prisoners develop an acute sensitivity to sound.

 Lawrence Abu Hamdan (b.
 1985, Amman, Jordan) lives and works in Beirut, Lebanon.
 Recent solo exhibitions include: Hammer Projects: Lawrence Abu Hamdan, Hammer Museum, Los Angeles (2018); Maureen Paley, London (2017); Earshot, Portikus, Frankfurt (2016); Taqiyya, Kunsthalle St. Gallen (2015); Tape Echo, part of Positions, Van Abbemuseum, Eindhoven (2014); Aural Contract: The Freedom of Speech Itself, The Showroom, London (2012).
 Selected group exhibitions include Sharjah Biennial 13, Sharjah; Strange Attractor, Ballroom Marfa, Texas (all 2017); 9th Liverpool Biennial, Liverpool; (all 2016); British Art Show 8, Hayward Gallery, London and touring; Surround Audience, New Museum Triennial, New York (both 2015).
 Abu Hamdan was the recipient of the Abraaj Group Prize and the Baloise Art Prize (both 2018).

-Earwitness Theatre is commissioned and produced by Chisenhale Gallery in partnership with: Witte de With Center for Contemporary Art, Rotterdam;Contemporary Art Museum St. Louis; and Institute of Modern Art, Brisbane; and it will be represented at the partner venues throughout 2019.
+Earwitness Theatre is commissioned and produced by Chisenhale Gallery in partnership with: Witte de With Center for Contemporary Art, Rotterdam;Contemporary Art Museum St. Louis; and Institute of Modern Art, Brisbane and it will be presented at the partner venues throughout 2019.

 Chisenhale Gallery’s Commissions Programme 2017–19 is supported by the LUMA Foundation.